Peaceful cyberfulness workspace by window with cup of coffee, notebook, pen, and potted plant overlooking city skyline during daytime

 Boundary architecture for remote and hybrid work

 If you work from home, create a distinct work zone, even if it’s a tiny corner.
+Make sure there is strong separation between spaces where you work and those where you rest.
 Use environmental cues like desk setup, lighting, a ‘start work’ playlist to signal the transition.

 Eurofound research shows full-time remote workers report higher anxiety than hybrid workers.
 Structuring your home workday and limiting full-time remote isolation helps reduce that risk.